ductrong5x5/test_script/README.md

 ## Project Overview

 NVFlare is a platform for federated learning that enhances processing speed, security, and data transfer efficiency.
-This project leverages NVFlare along with SmartNIC for optimized data handling during machine learning training processes.

 This repository contains scripts for setting up server and client connections for NVFlare.

 ## NVFlare Details